-To Unlink Apple Music account from an Echo, access the Alexa app and enter the More menu (three horizontal lines in the upper-left of the screen).
-Select Settings then hit Music under Alexa Preferences.
+To Unlink an Apple Music account from an Echo, access the Alexa app and enter the More menu (three horizontal lines in the upper-left of the screen).
+Select Settings, then hit Music under Alexa Preferences.

 How Do I Start Playing Music?

 As indicated, you start playing music by issuing commands to Alexa.
-To be exact, you say: “Alexa, play + plus the tune of song name”.
-You can also ask the system to play a specific genre or type of music and it’s pretty good at determining what you’d like.
+You say: “Alexa, play [the song name].”
+You can also ask the system to play a specific genre or type of music, and it’s pretty good at determining what you’d like.

 This applies if you set Apple Music as a default player, but what if you don’t?
 Then, you need to specify the music service you’d like to use.
-The command is as follows – “Alexa, play + song/artist name + from Apple Music”.
+The command is “Alexa, play + song/artist name + from Apple Music.”

 How Do I Play a Specific Playlist?